10 Easy Ways to Boost Your Daily Fiber Intake Naturally

 The skins of fruits and vegetables are often where the fiber magic happens.
 Roasting or steaming vegetables is a great way to preserve their fiber content while enhancing their natural flavors.
 Don’t peel apples, pears, cucumbers, or even potatoes.
 Just give them a good scrub to remove any dirt or pesticides, and you’re good to go.
 It’s an easy way to get more out of your produce.

-A person in a white dress with a yellow belt grating zucchini in a kitchen with a large window showcasing a city skyline, including the Willis Tower, in the background.
+A person in a white dress with a yellow belt grating zucchini in a kitchen with a large window showcasing a city skyline, including the Willis Tower

 6. Boost Your Baking